<check against delivery>

 In fact, my first year in this role has given me a view of Australian life that is so much deeper and richer and more interesting and successful than the stories that seem to dominate the headlines.
 What I experience, and want to share widely, are the stories of remarkable achievement, cohesion and community strength that we should care about.

-They are the stories we all should tell ourselves more often.
+They are the stories we all should tell ourselves more often and very publicly.

 Together with my team, I’ve asked myself, what does modernity mean for the Office of Australia’s Governor-General?

-I didn’t need to look far.
+I don't need to look far.
 King Charles, who I represent, is the model of a modern king.

 That was so clear when he and Queen Camilla visited Australia last October, and their program reflected our success, diversity and progress.
-Nothing says ‘modern Australia’ like a royal barbecue in Parramatta or a roundtable for The Queen on domestic and family violence or one on sustainable finance for King Charles.
+Nothing says ‘modern Australia’ quite like a royal barbecue in Parramatta with the full diversity of our nation.
+Or a roundtable for The Queen in Canberra on domestic and family violence or one at Admiralty House in Sydney for His Majesty on sustainable finance and nature.

 Ultimately, a modern Governor-General reflects modern Australia – which another one of my predecessors, Sir Zelman Cowen said was the most important part of the role- “reflecting the light and shade of our nation.”